dsagal/decifloat/README.md

 it doesn't lose precision in scaling by powers of 10, `decifloat.toFixed(1.005, 2, 2)` can correctly produce `"1.01"`.

-Beyond that, it tries to minimize string operations, and so achieves performance equivalent to about 3 or 4 calls of the native `toFixed()` method.
+Beyond that, it aims to be fast.
+In many cases (at least on node 10) it's actually faster than the native `toFixed()` method.